 Now that you've got into an exercise routine and have worked your target muscle groups, it’s time to increase your number of workout days to four per week.
 Don’t forget, you still need to rest in between.

-Once the 6-week plan is complete, you can continue exercising on the multi gym four days per week, with a goal of increasing the weights.
+Once your 6 week plan is complete, you can continue exercising on the multi gym four days per week, with a goal of increasing the weights.